 The team and key contact

-The team working at CABI in Switzerland is led by Marc Kenis and includes two other researchers, René Eschen and Saidou Nacambo, and several PhD and MSc students, as well as temporary assistants.
+The team working at CABI in Switzerland is led by Marc Kenis and includes researchers, René Eschen, Lukas Seehausen and Saidou Nacambo, and several PhD and MSc students, as well as temporary assistants.
 The team also collaborates closely with the CABI-MoA Joint Laboratory in China.

 The yellow-legged Asian hornet, Vespa velutina nigrithorax, was first detected in central Europe in 2004 and has since established in many countries on the continent.
 This hornet is a predator of honey bees and other insects, threatening honey production, pollination services and biodiversity.
 With Switzerland facing the imminent invasion by the hornet, CABI was commissioned by the Swiss government to help with the preparation for the threat and the control of the first arrivals.
 This project aims to establish a monitoring system for the early detection of the Asian hornet, determine control strategies and use climate modelling to predict where in Switzerland the insect might settle.